 The Chimichurri Compound Butter

 Chimichurri sauce and steak are just meant for each other.
 So are butter and steak.
-This is the amazingness that happens when you combine the three into a chimichurri compound butter.
+This is the amazingness that happens when you combine the three into a chimichurri compound butter and it would also pair wonderfully with a sous vide filet mignon.

 To make the compound butter, you will make a simple chimichurri sauce and combine the desired amount with softened butter.
 Form a log within plastic wrap and place it in the freezer to harden.
 Just slice off what you need and it will melt all over your delicious hot sizzling steak.

 There will be plenty of chimichurri left that doesn't get used for the butter.
 Serve this up with the steak, grilled chicken, and just about any other grilled dish.

 What to Serve With the Steak